There is no pre-screening required.

 All selections must be memorized with the possible exception of avant-garde works of the 20th and 21st-centuries.
 These exceptions must be approved by the faculty before scheduling an audition.

 A live audition for all degrees is preferred.
-However, international students and others who may not be able to travel to the University Park campus to audition are sometimes admitted on the strength of a recital DVD.
-For more information, please see Recorded vs. Live Auditions.
+However, international students and others who may not be able to travel to the University Park campus to audition are may submit a DVD or YouTube links (please see Recorded vs. Live Auditions.)

 School of Music Graduate Admissions